English folk and traditional music on the Internet

 Performers

-An increasing number of English folk music performers have Web pages, created by themselves, their agents and record companies, or by fans.
-I have page listing English folk music performers with Websites.
-Otherwise, one the best listings is the Folk Music Home Page: although American it covers British artists as well.
-There is a listing of Lists of Artist Home Pages in Doug Henkle's FolkLib Index.
+An increasing number of English folk music performers have web pages, created by themselves, their agents and record companies, or by fans.
+I have page listing English folk music performers with websites.
+There is a world-wide listing of Lists of Artist Home Pages in Doug Wenkle's FolkLib Index.

 Individuals